-During her time at KWES-TV in Texas, Julia spent months researching local hospital records and aired a series of stories about alleged medication errors at Medical Center Hospital in Odessa.
-She tracked down and interviewed whistleblowers who claimed they were fired for speaking out about dosage mistakes that could have killed patients, then tracked down and spoke with those patients about how they were silenced.
+During her time at KWES-TV in Texas, Julia spent months researching local hospital records and aired a series of stories about alleged medication errors at Medical Center Hospital in Odessa, the region's only full-service hospital.
+She tracked down and interviewed whistleblowers who claimed they were fired for speaking out about dosage mistakes that could have killed patients, then tracked down and spoke with those patients about how they felt they were silenced.

 Julia is at home in newsrooms and courtrooms.
-In 2015, her coverage of a weekslong murder trial in Far West Texas was featured in National Geographic's "Badlands" series.
+In 2015, her coverage of a weekslong murder trial in Sierra Blanca caught the attention of National Geographic producers.
+The case became the centerpiece of the network's "Badlands" series.
 She made case developments come alive for viewers by introducing new characters daily: relatives watching with bated breath, a courtroom artist sketching the unfolding drama and attorneys struggling to connect with jurors.
-She reported from the front lines of numerous legal battles in Texas, including a Union Pacific negligence case stemming from a deadly parade float accident.
+She reported from the front lines of numerous legal battles in Texas, including a Union Pacific negligence case stemming from a deadly parade accident.

-Julia was awarded the Leslie Miller Scholarship in 2013 for her "excellent on-air presence" and "commitment to telling stories that make a positive and meaningful difference."
-She graduated magna cum laude from the University of Southern California, where she double-majored in journalism and political science, and served as Executive Producer of Annenberg TV News.
+Julia was awarded the Leslie Miller Scholarship in 2013 for her "commitment to telling stories that make a positive and meaningful difference."
+She graduated magna cum laude from the University of Southern California, where she double-majored in journalism and political science.
+She was executive producer of USC's award-winning Annenberg TV News.
+Fight on!